Play Streets

 Play Streets can be whatever you and your neighbours dream up.
 Here are some ideas to get you started:

-- Games - Make use of St. Albert’s free Recreation Bags or our extra Play Street Bags and set up game or sport tournaments like basketball or road hockey where individuals of varying ages can make teams and compete in a shared space.
-This could also include wide games like capture the flag, dodgeball, tag, or specific events like Tug-of-War.
+- Games: Borrow a free Recreation Bags or Play Street Bags and set up all-ages sports tournaments and games of basketball or road hockey.
+Or try wide games like capture the flag, dodgeball, tag or Tug-of-War.

-- Intergenerational - Set up tables and spaces for comfortable talk, tables with board games or set up tournaments for chess or card games.
+- Intergenerational Connection: Set up tables and spaces for conversations while playing board games, chess or cards.
 You could also have dancing or music nights.
 Stay warm in the winter by setting up a portable firepit on your driveway and roast marshmallows.

-- Art - Use the street as a local art gallery and supply chalk for people to decorate the street.
+- Art: Use the street as a local art gallery and give chalk for people to decorate the street.
 You could also host events such as an outdoor paint night or invite a local artist to showcase their work and give a talk.
-Maybe one of your neighbours is an artist who could lead the activity!
+Maybe one of your neighbours is an artist who could lead the activity.
 In the winter months, use the snow as your canvas to paint, build snowmen or create snow angels.

 Related Pages